aiidateam/aiida-core/docs/source/developer_guide/internals.rst

 - :py:meth:`~aiida.orm.node.Node.ctime` and :py:meth:`~aiida.orm.node.Node.mtime` provide the creation and the modification time of the node.

-- :py:meth:`~aiida.orm.node.Node._is_stored` informs whether a node is already stored to the database.
+- :py:meth:`~aiida.orm.node.Node.is_stored` informs whether a node is already stored to the database.

 - :py:meth:`~aiida.orm.node.Node.query` queries the database by filtering for the results for similar nodes (if the used object is a subclass of :py:class:`~aiida.orm.node.Node`) or with no filtering if it is a :py:class:`~aiida.orm.node.Node` class.
 Note that for this check ``_plugin_type_string`` should be properly set.